cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 ************************

 Cilium also supports a hybrid DSR and SNAT mode, that is, DSR is performed for TCP and SNAT for UDP connections.
-This has the advantage that it removes the need for manual MTU changes in the network while still benefiting from the latency improvements through the removed extra hop for replies, in particular, when TCP is the main transport for workloads.
+This removes the need for manual MTU changes in the network while still benefiting from the latency improvements through the removed extra hop for replies, in particular, when TCP is the main transport for workloads.